 - Long-term Plans – Real estate is not a liquid asset.
 Be as sure as you can that this is what you want and that you are willing to stay put long enough to make the investment worth it.

 - Personal Taste – Most rental homes in the Hamptons come furnished.
 If you do not like the idea of living with furniture and décor choices that belong to someone else, then buying might be the better choice.

 - Work Situation – Many people are now working from home or managing their businesses and assets remotely.
 Buying makes more sense if this is you.
 A large property with space both inside and out to work and play can be pretty appealing.

 - An Investment – For those looking at a second home in the Hamptons, buying represents a perfect investment opportunity.
 With many well-heeled New Yorkers now seeing the Hamptons as a year-round destination, unlikely you will have trouble finding tenants.
 You can always return to the city and rent out your Hamptons home whenever you want.

 - Capped Expense – A 30-year fixed-rate mortgage caps annual costs in a way renting never can.
 Many people feel that paying rent is like throwing money away.
 Something you will not be doing as you pay down your mortgage each month.

 - The Hamptons Life – If you have already experienced it, then you know what it means.
-Having your own home in the Hamptons that you can go to whenever you want is miles above having to find a rental every year.
+Having your own home in the Hamptons, you can go whenever you want, miles above having to find a rental every year.

-If still having a hard time deciding, then you can always rent for a season and see how you find it.
+A win-win, however, you look at it.
+If you still have a hard time deciding, you can always rent for a season and see how you find it.
 At the end of the day, whether you rent or buy, you will be spending the summer in a beautiful location.
-A win-win however you look at it.